MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-adopt.md

 - **Harden production infrastructure:** Secure your cloud estate by hardening your infrastructure.
 To harden your infrastructure according to industry best practices, follow benchmarking guidance like the [Center for Internet Security (CIS) benchmarks](https://www.cisecurity.org/cis-benchmarks).

-- **Utilize the MITRE ATT&CK knowledge base:** Use the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base to help develop threat models and methodologies for common real-world attack tactics and techniques.
+- **Use the MITRE ATT&CK knowledge base:** Use the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base to help develop threat models and methodologies for common real-world attack tactics and techniques.

 - **Shift left:** Use segregated environments with different access levels for preproduction versus production.
 This approach helps you shift left, which adds security concerns to all phases of development and provides flexibility in lower environments.